Hello & Welcome

 My novel-in-progress was awarded an Elizabeth George Foundation grant and residency support from the Ragdale Foundation, the Virginia Center for the Creative Arts and a Westerly Library & Wilcox Park artist residency.
 I hold an MFA in Creative Writing from Fairfield University.

-In addition to writing, I love working with people to help shape their stories and have led workshops independently, and for several literary centers as well as the Armed Services Arts Partnership.
+In addition to writing, I love working with people to help shape their stories and have created and led workshops independently, and for several literary centers as well as the Armed Services Arts Partnership.

 I look forward to learning more about your work.